 - etc

-In summary, the reimbursement of menstrual products is a matter of dignity and public health.
+In summary, the reimbursement for menstrual products is a matter of dignity and public health.

-Around the world, several countries have taken measures to make the more accessible hygiene products, highlighting the importance of this issue on a global scale.
+Around the world, several countries have taken measures to make the more accessible hygiene products, highlighting the importance of this topic on a global scale.

 - Scotland Scotland was the first country to offer free sanitary products to all women.
-A pioneering initiative that has highlighted the subject of the menstrual precariousness and paved the way for other countries.
+A pioneering initiative that has brought to light the subject of the menstrual precariousness and paved the way for other countries.

 - New Zealand : In New Zealand, some free sanitary products are provided in schools.
 A measure to ensure that young girls do not miss school because of their rules.